Lower your monthly payments with an extended loan repayment period.

 - Fees and charges.
 Make sure you go through all the fine print and find out exactly what you have to pay in terms of fees and charges.
 These can come in the form of application fees, insurance costs, origination fees, early repayment fees, settlement charges and late charges.

 - Tendency to splurge.
 Long-term personal loans normally set a minimum loan amount that may leave you with a larger chunk of change than you needed.
-If you’re not responsible with that extra cash, you can be tempted to spend it elsewhere.
+If you’re not responsible with that extra cash, you can be tempted to spend it on things you can’t afford.

 |4-year loan||7-year loan|